John Giesy

 John Paul Giesy Jr. (born 1948 in Youngstown, Ohio) is an American–Canadian ecotoxicologist.
-He is a Emeritus Distinguished Professor and former Canada Research Chair in Environmental Toxicology at the University of Saskatchewan.
+He is an Emeritus Distinguished Professor and former Canada Research Chair in Environmental Toxicology at the University of Saskatchewan.
+Currently, Giesy is a Visiting Distinguished Professor of Environmental Science at Baylor University in Waco, Texas, USA.
 Giesy was credited with being the first scientist to discover toxic per- and poly-fluoroalkyl [PFAS] chemicals in the environment.
-His discoveries also include the photo-enhanced toxicity and the presence of perfluorinated chemicals in the environment.
+His discoveries also include the photo-enhanced toxicity.

 Early life and education

 Giesy was born in 1948 in Youngstown, Ohio, US.
-He graduated from Alma College in 1970 before enrolling at Michigan State University (MSU) for his master's degree and PhD.
-Giesy later received Alma College's Distinguished Alumni Award.
+He grew up in Flint, Michigan, where he attended Flint Central High School.
+Giesy was a varsity wrestler and played in the marching and concert bands.
+In 1963, Giesy became an Eagle Boy Scout.
+He graduated from Alma College, where he was a varsity wrestler and played in the Kiltie Marching Band.
+In 1970, he enrolled at Michigan State University (MSU) for his master's degree and PhD in Fisheries and Wildlife with a specialization in Limnology.
+He served on the Board of Directors of Alma College and was President of the Alumni Board, and received Alma College's Distinguished Alumni Award.